xp3i4/linear/README.md

 Indexed alignment-free bam file can be visualised directly in the IGV.

 ## Updating variant models
-Since Linear models for SVs are flexible to be extended.
+Models for SVs in Linear are flexible to extend.
-We would continuously adopting more effective models for novel structures.
+We would continuously adopting more effective models for novel structural variants.
+This would improve the performance of Linear.
-This can lead to different results between versions.
+However it would lead to different results between versions as well.

 ## Format of alignment-free results
 ### SAM/BAM